solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 "Cases" => 1,"Country" => "Finland","Province" => "")
 ```

-So now I can easily use the map function to modify it to a format suited for me.
+So now I can easily use the map function to modify it to a format suited for my needs.

 ```julia
 cases = map(x -> get(x, "Cases", 0), jobj)